elzurdo/elzurdo.github.io/autobiography.markdown

 > So, what should I go home and tell my wife?

-Andre's questions for most speakers (including Nobel Prize winners) of what the conclusion of their presentation was.
+Andre's question for most speakers (including Nobel Prize winners) about the conclusion of their presentation.

-> I'll sign your Ph.D paper thing, but I advise you learn more statistics.
+> I'll sign your Ph.D approval paper thing, but I advise you learn more statistics.

 His conclusion after my dissertation cross-fire examination.
 He was right, and I did!.